 EMDA Audit Policy

-Definitions

-All capitalised terms used but not defined herein will have the meaning as defined in the EMDA General Terms and Conditions.

 Scope

 Euronext is entitled to Audit the Contracting Party, its Affiliates and/or its Service Facilitators (“Audited Party”) upon providing 30 (thirty) days’ prior written notice (including by e-mail), stating the intention to Audit and including an outline of the Audit (“Audit Notification”).
 A shorter notice period can be given where Euronext has good reasons to suspect a breach of the Agreement by the Audited Party.